joelwk/chanscope-lambda/README.md

 4. **Error Handling**: Validate column existence (e.g., `thread_id`, `posted_comment`) before processing to avoid runtime errors.

 This configuration file is structured to handle large-scale forum data processing efficiently and flexibly.
 Update values as per your project's requirements.

+### Usage
+Leverages the [4chan API](https://github.com/4chan/4chan-API/tree/master) to retrieve thread and post data from various boards.
+The API provides structured access to 4chan's JSON-based endpoints for efficient data retrieval and analysis.